-He is involved in many ESC activities and especially the HFA: he is the current treasurer of the HFA and chairs its Patient Care Committee.
+He is involved in many ESC activities and especially the HFA: he is a board member of the HFA and chairs its Patient Care Committee.
 Professor Hoes has been (co-)applicant of many research grants.
-He has (co-)authored over 500 papers in peer-reviewed journals (Hirsch index 68) and approximately 50 PhD students completed their PhD thesis under his supervision.
+He has (co-)authored over 500 papers in peer-reviewed journals (Hirsch index 68) and more than 50 PhD students completed their PhD thesis under his supervision.

 Prof. Dr. Tiny Jaarsma (RN NFESC FAHA FAAN) is a professor in caring sciences/nursing science at the Faculty of Medicine and Health Sciences of the University of Linköping, Sweden.
 Her research focuses on the consequences of heart failure for patients and their families and developing and testing interventions to enhance their self-care.
 Her research has been published in over 300 publications ranging from short practical communications, book chapters to scientific publications in peer reviewed journals.

 Tiny Jaarsma was trained as a nurse in Groningen, (NL) and she worked with cardiac patients since 1988, on the cardiology ward and in the Heart Failure clinic.
 She received her master degree from the University of Maastricht in 1992, as part of a nurse fellowship of the Netherlands Heart Foundation.
 She studied 6 months at the UCLA in 1993 with prof Dracup and completed her doctoral degree in 1999, with a thesis entitled “heart failure: nurses’ care”.